zeekus/textfiles/howto_manually_setup_ssh_keys_with_no_pass.md

 cat >> ~/.ssh/authorized_keys < my_rsa_key.pem.pub
 ```

-# 5 test on machine that has the private key.
+# 4 test on machine that has the private key.

 ```
 ssh -i myprivate_key.pem myuser@myhost
 ```

+**Note if you can logon the remote host all this can be done with 'ssh-copy-id'**